luau-project/minpack-builder/doc/Configuration-Options.md

 * Description: Enable the generated pkg-config file (minpack.pc) to be relocatable.
 * Type: BOOL
 * Default value: ON.

+## SOURCE_ARCHIVE_SUFFIX

+* Parameter: SOURCE_ARCHIVE_SUFFIX
+* Description: Suffix for the source archive packaging all the relevant source code in the source tree.
+* Type: STRING
+* Default value: ""
+* Note: DO NOT choose a build directory equal to the source tree, or inside the source tree.
+Also, DO NOT choose a install directory inside the source tree.

+## BINARY_ARCHIVE_SUFFIX

+* Parameter: BINARY_ARCHIVE_SUFFIX
+* Description: Suffix for the binary archive packaging the built binaries.
+* Type: STRING
+* Default value: "".

 ---
 [Documentation](README.md)